anajag99/Diabetes-Insights/README.md

 ## Contact

-For any questions, feedback, or inquiries about PoliceShootAnalysis, please contact [Anagha Jagtap/jagtapanagha350@gmail.com] or open an issue on the GitHub repository.
+For any questions, feedback, or inquiries about PoliceShootAnalysis, please contact [Anagha Jagtap] or open an issue on the GitHub repository.